 Deletes a shadow from a database.
-Available in gpre, DSQL, and isql.
+Available in gpre, DSOL, and isql.

-Syntax DROP SHADOW set_num;
+DROP SHADOW set num;

-Important In SQL statements passed to DSQL, omit the terminating semicolon.
+In SQL statements passed to DSQL, omit the terminating semicolon.
 In embedded applications written in C and C++, and in isql, the semicolon is a terminating symbol for the statement, so it must be included.